-I personally like to publish a new board once it has 10-15 pins.
+I personally like to publish a new board once it has at least 10 pins.
 Enough to show you’re sharing quality content on the subject, but not so many pins all at once that could potentially annoy your followers.

 Storage and Organization

-When I create a new pin for a blog post or a product I’m an affiliate for, I post that pin to a Secret Board I have for my own personal pins.
+I like to keep a copy of all my own pins and affiliate pins on a Secret Board I have for my own personal pins.
 This way I can find my pin descriptions, titles, and URL links all in one place.
 This really comes in handy when making NEW pins for older blog posts.
 This way you can simply copy the description and URL from your secret board and paste it into your new pin.
 Saving you from having to rewrite a perfectly keyworded description all over again.
-I try to change the description up a little each time.
+I try to change the description or title up a little each time.
 But this method at least gives me a good base to start.

 Pin Now, Read Later